 The Applicant requests points under this category for the Site being located within 1⁄2 mile of major public transit including the Silver Spring Metro Station and Transit Center.
-Staff recommends 15 points for this category.
+The Planning Board approves 15 points for this category.

 Connectivity and Mobility